Information about timeline, cost, and requirements for the U.S. citizenship application process

 ** A discharge designated “General-Under Honorable Conditions” is considered “honorable” discharge for naturalization purposes.

-If you’re a green card holder with no special circumstances, you can apply for U.S. citizenship at least five years after obtaining your green card.
-You also must have physically lived in the United States for at least 30 months (two-and-a-half years) out of those five years.
+If you’re a green card holder with no special circumstances, you can apply for United States citizenship at least five years after obtaining your green card.
+You also must have physically lived in the U.S. for at least 30 months (two-and-a-half years) out of those five years.

-If you’ve been married to a U.S. citizen for at least three years and lived with your spouse that entire time, you can apply for U.S. citizenship at least three years after obtaining your green card.
+If you’ve been married to a U.S. citizen for at least three years and lived with your spouse that entire time, you can apply to become a United States citizen at least three years after obtaining your green card.
 You also must have physically lived in the United States for at least 18 months (one-and-a-half years) out of those three years, and your spouse must have been a U.S. citizen for at least three years.

 If you’re the widow or widower of a U.S. citizen who died while honorably serving in the U.S. military (and you were living with them at the time of their death), you can apply for U.S. citizenship at any time — as long as you’re a green card holder at the time of your citizenship interview.
 You need not have held a green card for a certain number of years or have physically lived in the United States for any number of months prior to applying.

 If you’ve served in the U.S. military for at least one year during peacetime, you can apply while in active duty or within six months of separating honorably from the military.
 You need not have held a green card for a certain number of years or have physically lived in the United States for any number of months prior to applying to become a naturalized citizen.